top of page

 2. Educational Psychology

 Educational psychology in South Africa aims to enhance student learning by addressing academic, emotional, and behavioral challenges.
-With growing awareness of mental wellness, educational psychologists are vital in supporting students' development.
+With growing awareness of mental wellness, educational psychologists are vital in supporting student development.

 Educational psychologists work with teachers, parents, and administrators to develop personalized educational strategies.
 Their key responsibilities include: